Rogdham/pyzstd/index.rst

 .. py:class:: RichMemZstdCompressor

     A compressor use :ref:`rich memory mode<rich_mem>`.
-In some cases, it is faster than :py:class:`ZstdCompressor`, but allocate more memory.
+It's faster than :py:class:`ZstdCompressor` in some cases, but allocates more memory.

     Thread-safe at method level.